-Levo-T (Alara NDA 021342), Levothyroxine Sodium (Mylan ANDA 76187), Unithroid (Jerome Stevens NDA 021210) and Levothyroxine Sodium (Merck KGAA ANDA 76752)tablets have been determined to be therapeutically equivalent to corresponding strengths of Synthroid (Abbott NDA 021402) tablets.
+Levo-T (Alara NDA 021342), Levothyroxine Sodium (Mylan ANDA 76187), and Unithroid (Jerome Stevens NDA 021210), tablets have been determined to be therapeutically equivalent to corresponding strengths of Synthroid (Abbvie NDA 021402) tablets.

 Levothyroxine Sodium (Mylan ANDA 76187) tablets have been determined to be therapeutically equivalent to corresponding strengths of Levothroid (Lloyd NDA 021116) tablets.

-The aforementioned procedure does not apply to a change in a single drug product code.
-For example, a change in a single drug product's code from BP to AB as a result of the submission of a bioequivalence study ordinarily will not be the subject of notice and comment.
+The aforementioned procedure described in Section 1.9 does not apply to a change in a single drug product code.
+For example, a change in a single drug product's code from BP to AB as a result of the submission of an acceptable bioequivalence study ordinarily will not be the subject of notice and comment in the Cumulative Supplement.
 Likewise, a change in a single drug product's code from AB to BX (e.g., as a result of new information raising a significant question as to bioequivalence) does not require notice and comment.
 The Agency's responsibility to provide the public with the Agency's most current information related to therapeutic equivalence may require a change in a drug product's code prior to any formal notice and opportunity for the applicant to be heard.
 The publication in the Federal Register of a proposal to withdraw approval of a drug product will ordinarily result in a change in a product's code from AB to BX if this action has not already been taken.